 Cuts and Grill

 Sometimes you just really feel like a juicy big steak and this is a great place to come!
-It’s a really funky little place with modern decor and not a lot of seats, but the food was good and we enjoyed the atmosphere too.
+This Punta Cana resturant is a really funky little place with modern decor and not a lot of seats, but the food was good and we enjoyed the atmosphere too.
 The kids seemed to enjoy it as well and they brought their meals out quickly, which is always a win!

 Montserrat Manor Restaurant

 Currently in the top spot on TripAdvisor for places to eat in Punta Cana, Montserrat specialised in seafood and steak.
-The reviews speak for themselves really.
+The reviews speak for themselves really, noting it as the one of the best restaurants in Punta Cana.
 It is located at the Hard Rock Hotel Punta Cana so you will need a reservation to dine here, but do not need to be a guest of the resort.

 Bar Trattoria Mamma Luisa

 That big bowl of spaghetti we mentioned, well this is the place.
 What we loved most about this place is how accommodating they were to us as a family.
 When we arrived in Punta Cana, our youngest was really unwell so she was a snotty nosed miserable mess, but they went to every effort to give us an enjoyable dinner and make the kids happy.
 We were so incredibly grateful!
 Their English was not exceptional but their service could not be faulted!

 When you are in a coastal town, you need to visit a good beach bar, even when you’re travelling with kids!
 This one is perfect for lunch with the family or to enjoy a refreshing drink by the beach.
 They have fruit juices and soft drink for the kids.